xsscx/srd/SecurityResearchTools_20C80/usr/local/Readme.md

 iOS 14Beta7
 iOS 15Beta2
 ```
-How long does it take to Build a Cryptex on an M1 Mini?
+How long does it take to Build a Cryptex on a M1 Mini?
 ```
 machdep.cpu.brand_string: Apple M1